WTO: Artificial Intelligence and International Trade

 Document Introduction

-This report, prepared by the World Trade Organization Secretariat, is the institution's first comprehensive and in-depth research study examining the intersection of artificial intelligence and international economic trade.
-The report aims to respond to the profound transformations brought about by the rapid development of AI technology, exploring how it reshapes the form, cost, and landscape of global trade, and analyzing the resulting policy challenges and global governance needs.
-The core issue of the report is to clarify why AI has become an important trade issue and to examine the critical role that the multilateral trading system, particularly the WTO, can play in promoting the inclusive development of AI technology, addressing its associated risks, and preventing regulatory fragmentation.
+This report is prepared by the Secretariat of the World Trade Organization and represents the institution's first comprehensive in-depth research study examining the intersection of artificial intelligence and international economic trade.
+The report aims to respond to the profound transformations brought about by the rapid development of AI technology, exploring how it reshapes the forms, costs, and patterns of global trade, and analyzing the resulting policy challenges and global governance needs.
+The core issue of the report lies in clarifying why AI has become a significant trade issue and examining the critical role that the multilateral trading system, particularly the WTO, can play in promoting the inclusive development of AI technology, addressing its associated risks, and preventing regulatory fragmentation.

-At the policy level, the report delves into the core challenges posed by AI: how to bridge the gap in AI development and application capabilities among different economies; how to balance promoting cross-border data flows to nourish AI innovation with protecting personal privacy; how to design regulatory frameworks that ensure AI is trustworthy (covering reliability, safety, privacy, accountability, etc.) without constituting unreasonable trade barriers; and the new questions AI poses to traditional intellectual property systems, such as copyright for training data and the ownership of AI-generated content.
+At the policy level, the report delves into the core challenges posed by AI: how to bridge the gap in AI development and application capabilities among different economies; how to strike a balance between promoting cross-border data flows to nurture AI innovation and protecting personal privacy; how to design regulatory frameworks that ensure AI is trustworthy (covering reliability, safety, privacy, accountability, etc.) without constituting unreasonable trade barriers; and the new questions AI poses to traditional intellectual property systems, such as the copyright of training data and the attribution of AI-generated content.

-The report observes a surge in AI governance initiatives globally, from national strategies and regional cooperation to international principles, presenting a diverse and potentially conflicting landscape.
-This policy "fragmentation" imposes high compliance costs, especially for small and medium-sized enterprises, and may hinder the widespread sharing of AI's benefits.
-In this context, the role of the WTO, as the core platform for rules-based global trade policy, has garnered significant attention.
+The report observes a surge in AI governance initiatives globally, ranging from national strategies and regional cooperation to international principles, presenting a diverse and potentially conflicting landscape.
+This policy fragmentation poses particularly high compliance costs for small and medium-sized enterprises and may hinder the broad sharing of AI benefits.
+Against this backdrop, the role of the WTO, as the core platform for rules-based global trade policy, is of significant interest.